 Two-candidate preferred count

-Following the first preference count, electoral officials conduct an indicative two-candidate preferred (TCP) count – a distribution of ballot papers to two selected candidates.
-This result is then phoned through to the NTEC and added to the results page.
+Following the first preference count, electoral officials conduct an indicative two-candidate preferred (TCP) count.
+This result is then phoned through to the office and added to the website.

 The two selected candidates are those expected to receive the most first preference votes.
 The TCP count is conducted to give an early indication of who is most likely to win each seat, as this is not always clear from first preferences.
-The NTEC is required to undertake the indicative TCP count under subsections 123 (1), (2) and (3) of the Act.
+The commission is required to undertake the indicative TCP count under section 123 of the Electoral Act.

 Distribution of preferences

-A candidate must receive a majority of the total formal votes in the count (i.e. 50% + 1) to be elected.
+A candidate must receive a majority of the total formal votes in the count to be elected (that is, 50% + 1).

 For example - if there are 4,000 formal ballot papers in the count, the absolute majority of votes is calculated as: 4,000 ÷ 2 = 2,000 + 1 = 2,001.